Homemade Taco and Chili Seasoning

 4 teaspoons black pepper

 In a medium bowl, combine chili powder, garlic powder, onion powder, crushed red pepper flakes, cayenne pepper, oregano, paprika, ground cumin, sea salt, and black pepper.
-Store in an air tight container at room temperature.

--Stored in an airtight container, this spice blend will keep for up to a year.
+Notes:-Stored in an airtight container, this spice blend will keep for up to a year.

 -When making chili or tacos using one pound of ground beef, start with 1 1/2 tablespoons of the seasoning blend and adjust according to your tastes.